secretstartups/handbook/hiring/recruiting-framework/req-creation/index.html.md

 1. You'll be redirected to the vacancy in Greenhouse, where you can review the vacancy, make any changes, or make any updates.

-#### Intake Call
+#### Kick-off Session

-   Details about the Intake Call are found [here](/handbook/hiring/recruiting-framework/req-overview/#step-3-complete-intake-session-agree-on-priority-level--complete-a-sourcing-session).
+Details about the Kick-off Session are found [here](/handbook/hiring/recruiting-framework/req-overview/#step-3-complete-kick-off-session-agree-on-priority-level--complete-a-sourcing-sessionn).

 #### Publishing the Job